 Variations and Changes to the Forecast Financial Information

-In preparing this Future-Oriented Statement of Operations, the Canadian Grain Commission has made estimates and assumptions about the future.
+In preparing this Future-Oriented Statement of Operations, the CGC has made estimates and assumptions about the future.
 These estimates and assumptions may differ from actual results.
 Estimates and assumptions are evaluated and are based on experience and factors, including predictions of future events that are believed to be reasonable under the circumstances.

 Factors that could lead to material differences between the Future-Oriented Statement of Operations and the historical statement of operations include the following:

-- economic conditions in relation to grain volumes may affect both the amount of revenue earned and the collectability of accounts receivable
+- Economic conditions related to grain volumes may affect both the amount of revenue earned and the collectability of accounts receivable;

-Once the Departmental Plan is tabled in Parliament, the Canadian Grain Commission will not update its the forecasts for any changes in financial resources made in ensuing supplementary estimates.
-Any variances will be explained in the Departmental Results Report.
+Once the Departmental Plan is tabled in Parliament, the CGC will not be updating the forecasts for any changes in financial resources made in ensuing supplementary estimates.
+The Departmental Results Report will explain any variances.

 Summary of Significant Accounting Policies